 Motor control deficiencies are a primary cerebral palsy symptom.
 This can include muscle stiffness or spasming that makes it difficult to move the legs or arms.
 Symptoms may be present in half of the body or throughout the entire body.
 Symptoms may also affect balance and coordination.

 Cerebral palsy may co-occur with intellectual disabilities, seizures, and problems with speech, vision, or hearing.
+For more information contact our Texas cerebral palsy lawyer.

 Treatment for Cerebral Palsy